Abstraction and essential complexity

 Here I am going to reuse the example in Sandi Matz’s talk: Polly want a message, In this talk, Sandi explains how object-oriented and abstraction can simplify a project that read a file and print line numbers, here is the source:

-compare those 2 versions, I think people have different opinions about them.
+Comparing those 2 versions, I think people have different opinions about them.
 Some say the object-oriented version is way more complicated than the original one.
 Others say it provides more flexibility and encapsulates complex logic in objects.
 But how do we know which way is better?
 Here comes the essential complexity.
 When we compare the original code and refactored code.
-They are essentially doing the same things, no duplicated code removed from refactoring, but only introduced more abstractions, which increase accidental complexity.
+They are essentially doing the same things, with no duplicated code removed from refactoring, but only introducing more abstractions, which increase accidental complexity.
 So these refactor make the code more complicated in exchange for object-oriented and flexibility, but the goal of refactoring is not to make the code more object-oriented, but to reduce complexity, therefore this refactor is a failure from the complexity standpoint.

-But from the standpoint of object-oriented, it is better because it fits all perspective of object-oriented.
+But from the standpoint of object-oriented, it is better because it fits all perspectives of object-oriented.
 Single responsibility, Open-closed, Liskov substitution, Interface segregation, Dependency Injection.
 But object-oriented is a programming method, not the goal of programming.
 Refactor to code like this is mistaking the methodology as a goal.
 And it will seem like a great refactor (done by top OO consultant!) until the next person comes in to try to modify this mud of objects.

 - Setup git_cmd object is not necessary.